Visual Instruction Pretraining for Domain-Specific Foundation Models: Related Work

 \subsection{Visual Instruction Tuning}

 The rise of powerful VLMs such as Gemini~\cite{gemini}, InternVL~\cite{internvl}, and Qwen-VL~\cite{qwen25vl} are largely driven by visual instruction tuning~\cite{llava}.
-This paradigm aims to align visual representations with a pretrained Large Language Model (LLM) by projecting image features into the LLM’s embedding space.
+This paradigm aims to align visual representations with a pretrained Large Language Model by projecting image features into the LLM’s embedding space.
 The model is then finetuned on a corpus of image-text instruction pairs, enabling the LLM to interpret visual inputs and respond to textual instructions.
-In this setup, the vision encoder typically remains frozen, serving solely as a feature extractor, while all learning occurs in the LLM and the projection module.

-While this paradigm effectively leverages perception to enhance reasoning, the reverse direction, i.e. using reasoning to improve perception, remains largely underexplored.
+A key challenge in this paradigm is the scarcity of high-quality, large-scale visual instruction data.
+Foundational models like LLaVA~\cite{llava} addressed this by creating synthetic datasets: they used a powerful language model (e.g., GPT-4~\cite{gpt4}) to generate diverse and complex reasoning-based datasets.
+In the visual instruction tuning standard setup, the vision encoder typically remains frozen, serving solely as a feature extractor, while all learning is concentrated in the LLM and the projection module.
+While this paradigm effectively leverages perception to enhance understanding, the reverse direction, i.e. using understanding to improve perception, remains largely underexplored.
 Our proposed ViTP addresses this gap by inverting the traditional visual instruction tuning pipeline.
 Instead of using images to tune an LLM, we utilize an LLM to guide the pretraining of the vision encoder.